This blog will be (mostly) inactive until June 1, 2013. Why? Read on…

 What are the goal of the new site?

-- Help college students deal with the intellectual challenges to their faith (i.e. apologetics).
+- Help Christians deal with the intellectual challenges to their faith (i.e. apologetics).

 I hope that any regular readers I might have would continue to read the blog regularly.
-Even if you aren’t a college students, I think you’ll find the content helpful.
+I think you’ll find the new material and the reworked old material helpful.